vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 I'm hopng to start picking it up more in Q4 2022 and then through 2023.

+## Timelines wiki work that has synergies with DLW work, and resultant EA Forum posts through late 2022 and 2023

+I want to work on a bunch of timelines in the timelines wiki that have synergies with the work I'm doing on DLW.
+While doing this, the synergistic work will also give rise to ideas that I might develop into EA Forum posts.

+Another side-effect of this work on timelines wiki will be more updates on general practices with timelines wiki, that I plan to then share with Sebastian and help inform his work as well.

 ## Getting out some blog posts and corresponding background work

 ### Posts about mental strength, stress, coping etc. (probably 2023 unless I get really excited about something)